haskell-perf/graphs/results/README.md

 * RealLife graphs are graphs from the real life, please see [https://github.com/haskell-perf/graphs/tree/master/src/BenchGraph/RealLife/Graphs]

-Graphs are built with successive ten powers vertices.
+The two first graphs are built with successive ten powers vertices.
 Here, with 1, 10, 100 and 1000 vertices.

 ## About arguments
 All the functions are tested with arguments in the _domain_ of the graph, where applicable: unless it is mentioned, edges and vertices generated for the test can be in the complete graph with the same number of vertices.